phalcon/documentation/docs/forms.md

 Returns if the current element in the iterator is valid or not

 ## Initialization
 Forms can be initialized outside the form class by adding elements to it.
-However, you can reuse code or organize your form classes by implementing forms in their own classes:
+However you can reuse code or organize your form classes by implementing forms in their own classes:

 ```php
 <?php